theaellengo/ccapdev-mc03/README.md

 The picture below shows how the web application should display the values that we have entered earlier:
 ![alt text](https://github.com/arvention/ccapdev-mc03/blob/master/displayed-contact.png "Displayed Contact")

-Note that the number should be unique for each contact - no two contacts may have the same number.
+Note that the number should be **UNIQUE** for each contact - no two contacts may have the same number.
 Thus, you are required to check if the current value entered by the user in the `number` text field has not yet been used by any other contact in the database.
-You need to check this every time the user enters a number in the `number` text field.
+You need to check this **EVERY TIME** the user enters a number in the `number` text field.

-If the current value in the `number` text field is already in the database:
+If the current value in the `number` text field **EXISTS** in the database:
 - Change the background color of the `number` text field to `red`.
 - Display the error message `Number already registered` in the `<p id="error">` element in `home.hbs`.
 - Disable the `submit` button.

 Else:
-- Change the background color of the `number` text field back to `##E3E3E3`
+- Change the background color of the `number` text field back to `#E3E3E3`
 - Remove the error message in the `<p id="error">` element in `home.hbs`.
 - Enable the `submit` button.